leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 ### From ZX to CNOT-Dihedral rules

 In order to get an intuition for the presentation given in the paper, we make a short digression to briefly introduce some of the ZX-calculus rules.
-This will allow us to understand the rules exposed in the paper as direct consequences of the underlying rules for logical gates (linear maps) modelled with the ZX-calculus.
+This will allow us to understand the relations exposed in the paper as direct consequences of the underlying rules for linear maps modeled with the ZX-calculus.
 It will also highlight the rules which are not directly derivable from ZX, which we will see come from the phase polynomial formalism.

-The ZX calculus is based on (strongly) complementary bases, roughly meaning that measurements cannot be performed simultaneously in both bases.
-The generators (processes or measurements) in these bases are denoted by dots of different colour, traditionally red and green, decorated with a phase.
+The ZX calculus is a diagrammatic language for complex linear maps based on (strongly) complementary bases, roughly meaning that measurements cannot be performed simultaneously in both bases.
+The generators in these bases are denoted by dots of different colour, traditionally red and green, decorated with a phase.
 The generators (known as *spiders* or *dagger special Frobenius algebras*)

 <img width = "700" src = "https://raw.githubusercontent.com/leolobski/CNOT-dihedral/master/assets/ZX-generators.png"
 alt = ""/>